South Dade Soil and Water Conservation District

-The South Dade Soil and Water Conservation District is a local government district in the US State of Florida, responsible for advising the Florida Department of Agriculture and farmers on regulatory needs in the southern region of Miami-Dade County.
+The South Dade Soil and Water Conservation District is a local government district in the U.S. state of Florida, responsible for advising the Florida Department of Agriculture and farmers on regulatory needs in the southern region of Miami-Dade County.

 History

 The South Dade Soil and Water Conservation District was created on May 11, 1982 by the Florida Department of Agriculture, following a signed petition by ten percent of landowners in the district.
 It has remained a local government with small budgetary means and little responsibilities.
 Before Hurricane Irma hit South Florida in 2017, the District was in charge of routinely evaluating irrigation systems, while administering the Florida Organix bio-solid plant on behalf of the City of Homestead, but work since the storm has slowed down.

 The District currently operates out of the U.S. Department of Agriculture facility in Florida City, FL.
 In 2017, its annual budget stood at $584,000.